hu-macsy/lama_old/scai/common/doc/UnaryOp.rst

 LOG        call log on each vector element
 FLOOR      rounds downward
 CEIL       rounds upward
+SIGN       sign/signum function, same as x / abs( x ) and 0 for x = 0
 =========  =================================

 The enum class is used in order to have one common function with an addtional op argument instead